ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2022-12-9-TraceEstimation.md

 ### Hutchinson's Stochastic Trace Estimation

 By definition we are only interested in the diagonal terms of a matrix when computing the trace of it.
-Quite literally, we're only adding up the diagonal terms.
 But in cases where the matrix is computationally expensive to compute we might want to approximate it.

+Given a matrix $A$ one might think why the stochastic estimation is necessary when all we need to do is sum up the diagonal terms.
+But Hutchinson's trick can unfold its full potential when leveraging the specific structure of the matrix $A$.
+Just wait until the Jacobian joins the party down below.

-We can approximate the exact trace with a stochastic approximation.
+We can approximate the exact trace with a stochastic estimate.
 We therefore sample from $Z \in \mathbb{R}^D$, the mean of which is a zero vector and the covariance matrix is a identity matrix, i.e. $\Sigma[Z] = I$.
 More precisely we determine the covariance matrix as
 $$